 Delta Air Lines, one of the first carriers to reveal Hurricane Sandy’s impact on its bottom line, says cancellation of more than 3,500 flights in October amounted to about $45 million in lost revenue and reduced October profit by about $20 million.
 The airline, which has hubs at New York LaGuardia and John F. Kennedy International (JFK) airports, says it still is assessing the storm’s impact on revenue and profit for November, but expects it to be less than in October.
 Delta’s major ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Delta To Take $45 Million Revenue Hit From Hurricane Sandy".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Delta To Take $45 Million Revenue Hit From Hurricane Sandy".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.